janardannn/KickFlix-cli/README.md

 # ABOUT

-A command-line based, minimal torrent streaming script made using Python and Webtorrent-cli.
+A command-line based, minimal torrent streaming client made using Python and Webtorrent-cli.

 ## Installation